Lotte New York Palace Hotel: Lotte ownership

-In May 2015, Lotte Hotels & Resorts, a South Korean luxury hotel operator agreed to buy the hotel for $805 million.
+In May 2015, South Korean luxury hotel operator Lotte Hotels & Resorts agreed to buy the hotel building for $805 million.
+The chain also signed an underlying lease for the land, which had to be renegotiated with the archdiocese every 25 years.
 At the time, the hotel had 1,232 rooms.
 The hotel was to undergo a major renovation that included converting some units to condominiums.
-Lotte Hotels & Resorts completed the acquisition on August 28, 2015.
-The hotel was then renamed the Lotte New York Palace Hotel.
+Lotte Hotels & Resorts completed the acquisition on August 28, 2015, and the property was renamed the Lotte New York Palace Hotel.
 Lotte New York Palace Hotel rented out some of the rooms in the southern wing of the Villard Houses in 2016.
 A restaurant named Villard opened the same year within the southern wing, and Pomme Palais reopened the following year.

 In 2017, the Archdiocese of New York mortgaged the land under the Lotte New York Palace Hotel and the Villard Houses for $100 million to pay settlements to Catholic sexual abuse victims.
 The Gold Room restaurant was opened in 2019 within the room of the same name.
 The Ila Spa, designed by Anthony DiGuiseppe, opened on the eighth floor of the hotel the same year.
 The four triplex units were refurbished and reopened in 2020.
+Lotte Hotels & Resorts announced in December 2025 that it would purchase the underlying land for $490 million; the archdiocese used $200 million of the sale proceeds to pay settlements to sexual-abuse victims.